Introduction

 - Scrape Off Old Adhesives:

-- If the existing concrete has remnants of old adhesives or coatings, use a scraper or grinder to remove these materials.
-Any residue left behind can interfere with the bonding process.
+- If old adhesives or coatings are present, use a scraper or grinder to remove them, as any residue can disrupt the bonding process.

 - Fill Cracks and Holes: